DDuunk/react-native-otp-auth-link/README.md

 # react-native-otp-auth-link

+> **_NOTE:_**  This library is still in early development.
+Please open an issue if you encounter any problems or have suggestions.

 A lightweight React Native module that helps you route `otpauth://` links to third-party password managers such as 1Password, Bitwarden, Authy, LastPass, Dashlane, Microsoft Authenticator, or fall back to Apple Passwords on iOS.